ZhangYiJiang/disqus-react/README.md

-# disqus-react
+# disqus-react-unofficial

-disqus-react is a component for integrating the Disqus comments embed and comment count into a React.js single-page application.
+disqus-react-unofficial is a component for integrating the Disqus comments embed and comment count into a React.js single-page application.
 All components support live reloads when new prop data is received.

 Installation
 ============